Ostyantic/reading-notes/Markdown.md

 ![headings](https://docs.github.com/assets/cb-8119/images/help/writing/headings-rendered.png)

 Headings are created using the "hashtag" symbol.
-This tell markdown to conver the text into a heading.
+This tells markdown to convert the text into a heading.
 Up to six (6) hashtags can be used when creating a heading.
 When you use two or more headings, GitHub automatically generates a table of contents which you can access by clicking  within the file header.

 ## Styling Text